Join a study

 - have low back pain that has lasted 3 months or longer

-- be starting a brand new acupuncture, yoga, massage, or chiropractic treatment for back pain
+- be starting or planning to start a brand new acupuncture, yoga, massage, or chiropractic treatment for back pain

 - meet certain other requirements